 - Jan Term – November 1st

 Internships will be conducted in Anchor House, Faucette House, Transitional Living, Therapy Services and with HCFC as a non-profit organization (full view).
-If you have any questions or would like more ideas on how to volunteer/mentor with the Hope Center for Children, please contact firstname.lastname@example.org.
+If you have any questions about internships with the Hope Center for Children, please contact firstname.lastname@example.org.

 * Note that during COVID season, Internships may be structured differently to ensure a safe environment for children, staff, and interns/volunteers.